-- 1. Thoroughly review the case plan, family progress, and all assessment information; - 2.
-Complete current risk and safety assessments; - 3.
-Obtain recommendations from service providers and other family supports; - 4.
-Staff the case with his/her supervisor regarding the appropriateness of case closure; - 5.
-Facilitate a CFT meeting (if applicable) for the purpose of determining appropriateness for case closure and the development of an aftercare plan: - 6.
-Consider any aftercare needs of the family and develop a plan to make appropriate referrals; - 7.
-Seek supervisory approval prior to discontinuing any services to the child or family;
+- 3. Obtain recommendations from service providers and other family supports; - 4.
+Staff the case with his or her Supervisor regarding the appropriateness of case closure; - 5.
+Facilitate a CFT Meeting for the purpose of determining appropriateness for case closure and the development of an aftercare plan;

-- 8. Conduct a final visit with the family to provide closure to the FCM's relationship to the family, reinforce their ability to keep the child(ren) safe, remind them of available resources, and discuss their plans and resources to handle new situations; - Interview the child separately, if developmentally and age appropriate.
-If the child is 16 years of age or older.
-See separate policy, 11.12 Discharge Summary and 11.12 Discharge Summary and - 10.
-Continue monitoring the case and meeting minimum contact requirements, until the CHINS case is dismissed by the court.
+- 6. Consider any aftercare needs of the family and develop a plan to make appropriate referrals: - 7.
+Seek supervisory approval prior to discontinuing any services to the child or family; - 8.
+Conduct a final visit with the family to provide closure to the FCM's relationship to the family, reinforce their ability to keep the child(ren) safe, remind them of available resources, and discuss their plans and resources to handle new situations; - 9.
+Interview the child separately, if developmentally and age appropriate.
+If the child is 16 years of age or older; - 10.
+Continue monitoring the case and meeting minimum contact requirements, until the CHINS case is dismissed by the court; and - 11.
+Review and, if necessary, update the child's placement, Case Plan (SF 2956), hearings, school status, income, and resources in Management Gateway for Indiana's Kids (MaGIK) prior to closure.

-Note: The court will specify in the order who is to be notified of case closure.
-The court will send a copy of the order to those persons specified.
+Note: The court may specify in the order who is to be notified of case closure and may send a copy of the order to those persons specified.

-The supervisor will:
+The FCM Supervisor will:

-- 1. Consult with the FCM when needed on case closure; - 2.
+- 1. Consult with the FCM when needed on case closure: - 2.
 Support the FCM in providing closure between the family and DCS; - 3.
 Review the aftercare plan and confirm DCS ability to close the ongoing case; - 4.
 Review and confirm the court has returned legal custody of the child to the parent when DCS had been granted legal custody of the child; - 5.
 Review and confirm case documentation is completed; and - 6.
-Review and approve prior to closing the case in Indiana Child Welfare Information System (ICWIS).
+Review and approve prior to closing the case in MaGIK.